wonder-sk/qgis-first-aid-plugin/README.md

 ## How to use it?

 Simply install the plugin and enable it.
 The custom error handler is registered automatically.
-In order to start the debugger, look for Debug icon in Plugins toolbar - or press F12.
+In order to start the debugger, look for Debug icon in Plugins toolbar - or press F12 (Note: since version 2.1.4 this is Ctrl+F12 because F12 is used by development tools dock in QGIS >= 3.14).
 A new window will pop up where you can open files and set breakpoints.
 Debugging is active all the time while the debugger window is open.
 Once a breakpoint is reached, debugger window will be activated and ready to step through the code.